carlosejimenez/carlosejimenez.github.io/_posts/2024-11-03-enabling-pbcopy-on-ssh.md

 categories: blog
 ---

-When working in the command line, you may want to quickly copy command output or file contents to your clipboard, perhaps to share with someone or for simple text manipulation.
-On macOS, the simplest approach is using the `pbcopy` command, which copies any piped input to your clipboard.
-Similar to `xclip` on Linux, this is a very simple command that works well for many use cases.
+When working in the command line, you may want to quickly copy command output or file contents to your clipboard, perhaps to share with someone or to paste somewhere directly.
+On macOS, the simplest approach is using the `pbcopy` command, which copies any piped input to your clipboard, similar to `xclip` on Linux.

 However, `pbcopy` typically doesn't work in remote SSH sessions.
 While there are various workarounds with different levels of complexity and thoroughness, I've found a straightforward solution for iTerm2 users that's simpler than the alternatives discussed in [this Stack Overflow thread](https://stackoverflow.com/questions/1152362/how-to-send-data-to-local-clipboard-from-a-remote-ssh-session).